shossain7757/OfflineRL-Breast-Cancer/README.md

 # Overview

-This repository contains the implementation of experiments conducted in the research paper titled *Clinical Pathway Recommendations for Cancer Care with Offline Reinforcement Learning: A Breast Cancer Application Context* The study focuses on generating clinical pathway data for breast cancer patients using Ray to simulate patient trajectories and using Coach learns to recommend optimal clinical pathways in an offline fashion.
+This repository contains the implementation of experiments conducted in the research paper titled *Generating Clinical Pathway Recommendations for Cancer Care with Offline Reinforcement Learning: A Breast Cancer Application Context* The study focuses on generating clinical pathway data for breast cancer patients using Ray to simulate patient trajectories and using Coach learns to recommend optimal clinical pathways in an offline fashion.

 # Dependencies